 Florida provides endless fun year round: theme parks, sun, sand and adventure.
 But there’s a dark side to the weather here, and it can sometimes get a little scary for families.
 Hurricane season runs from June 1 through the end of November, with the high season occurring in August and September.
-If you’ve been watching the weather, you know that Hurricane Dorian is getting ready to touch down in Florida in a few days as a category 4 hurricane, and preparing your family for hurricane season is the key to keeping your family safe.

 Before the Storm